-I pose the question “how is public knowledge produced?”
+I pose the question, “how is public knowledge produced?”
 Within the field of architecture, I have found that knowledge, appreciation, and continued support of the design practice is a function of writing for the public; the development of our cities as habitable spaces is produced through criticality—“If there’s bad art, burn it down,” as Dave Hickey says.
-But what seems to be sorely lacking is a conversation about emotion—feelings that are entwined in how we experience cities, the politics of how stuff is made and built and fed to us.
+But what seems to be sorely lacking is a conversation about emotion—feelings that are entwined in how we experience cities, and the politics of how stuff is made and built and fed to us.
 It’s a crucial component of public knowledge often cut from word counts.

 Please send me a note!
 I'm always taking tips, gigs, and freelance opportunities.